This Day In Music: October 26

 October 26, 2020 ~ Music manager, songwriter, producer Ted White, full name Theodore Richard White, passed away in Detroit, Michigan, USA ~ Manager and first husband of pivotal R&B singer Aretha Franklin, with whom he has one son.
 The couple were married from 1961 through 1969.
 Co-wrote several of Franklin's best known, notably Dr Feelgood, Think and Sweet Sweet Baby Since You've Been Gone ~ White was born in 1931

-October 26, 2019 ~ Rock, swamp rock, blues rock guitarist, singer, songwriter Paul Barrere passed away in Los Angeles, California, USA ~ Best known as a member of Little Feat, joining the band in 1972.
+October 26, 2019 ~ Rock, swamp rock, blues rock guitarist, singer Paul Barrere passed away in Los Angeles, California, USA ~ Best known as a member of Little Feat, joining the band in 1972.
 Has written or co-written several of the band's songs, notably Feats Don't Fail Me Now.
-Has also worked with Taj Mahal, Jack Bruce, Valerie Carter, Helen Watson, Chico Hamilton, Eikichi Yazawa, Greg Koch, and others ~ Barrere was born in 1948
+Has also worked with Taj Mahal, Jack Bruce, Valerie Carter, Helen Watson, Chico Hamilton, Eikichi Yazawa, and Greg Koch ~ Barrere was born in 1948

 October 26, 2015 ~ Folk singer, songwriter David Rodriguez, full name David Roland Rodriguez, passed away ~ Influenced by Lightnin' Hopkins, Townes Van Zandt, Lydia Mendoza, Jerry Jeff Walker.
 Actively recording since the early 1990s.
 Best known for his 1992 release The True Cross.
 His composition The Ballad Of The Snow Leopard And The Tanqueray Cowboy would be covered by both Lyle Lovett and Melissa Greener ~ Rodriguez was born in 1952